Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 builder.Services.TryAddSingleton<IService, SecondService>();

-With the Add method remember that only the last implementation was returned by the DI container, note now that its behavior is different with the TryAdd method: in this case the DI container will only register the first registration for the interface so the output will be the only instance he has for the asked interface, which is FirstService.
+With the Add method, remember that only the last implementation was returned by the DI container; note now that its behavior is different with the TryAdd method: in this case the DI container will only keep the first registration for the interface, so the output will be the only instance it has for the requested interface, which is FirstService.

-We just saw a major difference between the Add and the TryAdd methods which is: the Add method will register all the implementations you want for a service type, unlike the TryAdd method which only will register the first one.
-When you register an implementation using the TryAdd method, if the DI container already has an implementation registrered for the service's type he will ignore your next requests without throwing any exception, even if you try to register several times the same implementation.
+We just saw a major difference between the Add and the TryAdd methods, which is: the Add method will register all the implementations you want for a service type, unlike the TryAdd method which will only register the first one.
+When you register an implementation using the TryAdd method, if the DI container already has an implementation registered for the service type it will ignore your next requests without throwing any exception, even if you try to register the same implementation several times.

 Case three: the TryAddEnumerable method